An unbiased method of measuring the ratio of two data sets: Methodology

-We take a flat prior ($P(\lambda) \propto$ const.) in order not to introduce extra model dependence.
-What we find is that, for Gaussian distribution of the data, the marginalization over $\lambda$ can be done analytically.
+We take a flat prior of $\boldsymbol{\lambda}$ ($P(\boldsymbol{\lambda}) \propto$ const.) in order not to introduce extra model dependence. $P_{\rm prior}(R)$ refers to the prior of $R$, and we explain its choice at the end of this section.
+What we find is that, for Gaussian distribution of the data, the marginalization over $\boldsymbol{\lambda}$ can be done analytically.
 So we can obtain an analytical expression of $P(R)$.
 The expression depends on whether ${\bf d}_{1,2}$ are correlated.
 We first derive the result for the simpler case of uncorrelated ${\bf d}_{1,2}$, and then proceed to the general case of correlated ${\bf d}_{1,2}$.